NOAA-GSL/ExascaleWorkflowSandbox/README.md

 # Running Parsl apps

-The Chiltepin conda environment must be activated to run Parsl Chiltepin applications
+If running Chiltepin in the container, the the Chiltepin spack environment is activated automatically when logging in to the front-end node.
+If running on an HPC, it must be activated  manually to run Parsl Chiltepin applications

 ```
+cd install
+. spack/share/spack/setup-env.sh
-conda activate chiltepin
+spack env activate chiltepin
 ```

 # Running the test suite